Jurassic World Dominion: Post-production

 After filming ended, Trevorrow worked on post-production in a converted barn behind his UK home.
 The film's release had been delayed for a year due to the pandemic, allowing Trevorrow time to work on visual effects, sound mixing, and scoring as separate processes (unlike most films).
 When the visual effects were almost done, he screened the nearly-finished film for friends and Jurassic Park fans to obtain feedback and make improvements.
 Trevorrow said that it was a "much more involved process with the audience this time".
+In total, the film contains 1,450–1,500 visual effects shots.

 The film was completed on November 6, 2021.
 With a runtime of two hours and 26 minutes, it is the longest film in the Jurassic Park series.
-The film was initially two hours and 40 minutes, prompting concern from the studio about whether moviegoers would watch such a long film during a pandemic.
+It was initially two hours and 40 minutes, prompting concern from the studio about whether moviegoers would watch such a long film during a pandemic.
 Trevorrow then worked to shorten the theatrical cut to under 2 1/2 hours, although he expressed interest in releasing a director's cut with the deleted footage.

-About fourteen minutes were removed from the theatrical cut, including five minutes which were released online as a prologue.
+About 14 minutes were removed from the theatrical cut, including five minutes which were released online as a prologue.
 Other deleted scenes include a fight between an Oviraptor and a Lystrosaurus in the black market and a two-minute confrontation between Ramsay and Dodgson.
 The home-media release includes an extended cut with the deleted scenes restored; Trevorrow preferred the extended version, his original vision of the film.